kossiitkgp/events/2025/Autumn/Git-GitHub/installation.md

 > [!NOTE]
 > We will be using `gh` CLI, a command line utility by GitHub, for setting up authentication in Git.
-> For other ways to set this up, see [Alternates]( https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/about-authentication-to-github#authenticating-with-the-command-line)..
+> For other ways to set this up, see [Alternates](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/about-authentication-to-github#authenticating-with-the-command-line).

 1. Install GH CLI (GitHub CLI): Follow the download instructions from https://cli.github.com/.
 Once it has been installed, run the following command in a newly opened shell window:
    ```bash